 The Siren Federate join is similar in nature to the Parent-Child feature of Elasticsearch: they perform a join at query-time.
 However, there are important differences between them:

-The parent document and all of its children must live on the same shard, which limits its flexibility.
-The Siren Federate join removes this constraint and is therefore more flexible: it allows to join documents across shards and across indices.
+The parent document and all of its children must live on the same shard.
+This limits scalability, because you cannot distribute child documents to other shards or, therefore, to other nodes.
+The Siren Federate join removes this constraint: it allows you to join documents across shards and across indices.

-Thanks to the data locality of the Parent-Child model, joins are faster and more scalable.
-The Siren Federate join on the contrary needs to transfer data across the network to compute joins across shards, limiting its scalability and performance.
+Thanks to the data locality of the parent-child model, the computation of a join does not require transferring data across the network.
+On the contrary, Siren Federate needs to transfer data across the network while it computes joins across indices, which impacts its performance.

-There is no “one size fits all” solution to this problem, and you need to understand your requirements to choose the proper solution.
-As a basic rule, if your data model and data relationships are purely hierarchical (or can be mapped to a purely hierarchical model), then the Parent-Child model might be more appropriate.
-If on the contrary you need to query both directions of a data relationship, then the Siren Federate join might be more appropriate.
+There is no 'one size fits all' solution to this problem, and you need to understand your requirements well to choose the most suitable solution.
+As a basic rule, if your data model and data relationships are purely hierarchical (or can be mapped to a purely hierarchical model), then the parent-child model might be more appropriate.
+On the other hand, if you need to query both directions of a data relationship, then the Siren Federate join might be more appropriate.

 The most important requirement for executing a join is to have a common shared attribute between two indices.

-For example, let’s take a simple relational data model composed of two tables,
+For example in the diagram below, there is a simple relational data model that is composed of two tables,

 This model can be mapped to two Elasticsearch indices,